There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

-If you have enough level of involvement with your target person, like in the case that you want to know the birthday of an old friend of yours for example, you can be more direct in the way you approach to that person.
+If you have enough level of involvement with your target person, like in the case that you want to know the birthday of an old friend of yours, for example, you can be more direct in the way you approach that person.

 On the other hand, if you don’t have enough involvement with that person, like in the case of a coworker or even your direct boss, you’ll need to use some tricks in your questions to avoid sounding rude.

 2. Make questions with tricks

 Depending on your purposes, you might need to use some psychological tricks to reach your goal.

 You could make use of the “pratfall effect” for example.
 According to studies, people will feel more confident in your presence if you show your flaws sometimes.